 We can also choose to restore a snapshot when closing a virtual machine.
 If there is a snapshot, the "Power off the machine" option includes restoring this snapshot.

-This will not damage the operating system, like the plain "Power off the machine" can.
+This will not damage the operating system, like "Power off the machine" can.
 And it's an easy way to keep a Windows virtual machine always fresh.

 How to connect peripheral devices to the Windows virtual machine

 Have you ever had a scanner that only has drivers for Windows XP?
-A Windows virtual machine is the perfect way to use hardware that demands a specific operating system.
+A Windows virtual machine is the perfect way to use hardware that demands a particular operating system.

-If we are running VirtualBox on Linux, before we connect our first USB peripheral device we first need to add our username, to the vboxusers group.
+If we are running VirtualBox on Linux, we first need to add our username to the vboxusers group before we connect our first USB peripheral device.

-We just fire up a terminal (ctrl+alt+T) and type:
+We just fire up a terminal with (ctrl+alt+T) and type:

 We can do the same from the Devices menu.